viniciusromani/taskify/README.md

 - [ ] Add task list default filtering (maybe to always bring pending tasks first)
 - [ ] Create unit tests for backend
 - [ ] Implement logout feature (to switch users for now, you need to change URL to /login on your browser)
+- [ ] Use docker to run E2E tests (maybe by using their official docker image)

 <!-- CONTRIBUTING -->
 ## Contributing